deNBI/simpleVMWorkshop/part3.md

 ### 3.2 Interact with the SRA Mirror and search for more datasets to analyse

 1. You are now on the `Instance Overview` page.
 You can delete your old VM which we used to create your snapshot.
+To do this, open the action selection of the old machine again by clicking on 'Show Actions' and select 'Delete VM'.
+Confirm the deletion of the machine.

-On your new VM, please click on `how to connect`.
+2. On your new VM, please click on `how to connect`.
    You should see again a link.
 Please click on the link to open Theia-IDE on a new browser tab.
    ![](figures/howtoconnect.png)

-2. Click on `Terminal` in the upper menu and select `New Terminal`.
+3. Click on `Terminal` in the upper menu and select `New Terminal`.
    ![](figures/terminal.png)

-3. Activate the conda environment by running `conda activate denbi`.
+4. Activate the conda environment by running `conda activate denbi`.

-4. Unfortunately, conda does not offer a minio cli binary, which means that we would have to install it manually.
+5. Unfortunately, conda does not offer a minio cli binary, which means that we would have to install it manually.
    Download the binary:
    ```